On a representation of the fundamental class of an ideal due to Lejeune-Jalabert: Introduction

+\end{cor} Summing over all permutations $\sigma$ we get back \eqref{faktoriseringen}.
+In fact, as was recently pointed out to us by Jan Stevens, if \eqref{andetag} is any free resolution of an Artinian ideal and $R$ is the associated residue current, then the left hand side of \eqref{fluff} is independent of $\sigma$, see Proposition ~\ref{artinartin}.

-The core of the proof of Theorem ~\ref{main} is an alternative description of the $S_{\sigma, \alpha}$ as certain cuboids, see Lemma \ref{ratblock}.
-Given this description it is fairly straightforward to see that the volumes of $S_{\sigma, \alpha}$ are precisely the coefficents of the monomials in $d_\sigma\varphi$.
+The core of the proof of Theorem ~\ref{main} is an alternative description of the $S_{\sigma, \alpha}$ as certain cuboids, see Lemma ~\ref{ratblock}.
+Given this description it is fairly straightforward to see that the volumes of the $S_{\sigma, \alpha}$ are precisely the coefficients of the monomials in $d_\sigma\varphi$; this is done in Section \ref{raknautdf}.

-We suspect that Theorem ~\ref{main} and Corollary ~\ref{foljd} extend to a more general setting than the one above.
-Indeed, if $M$ is an Artinian non-generic monomial ideal, we can still construct the partitions $\{S_{\sigma,\alpha}\}_\alpha$.
+We suspect that Theorem ~\ref{main} extends to a more general setting than the one above.
+If $M$ is an Artinian non-generic monomial ideal, we can still construct the partitions $\{S_{\sigma,\alpha}\}_\alpha$.
 The elements $S_{\sigma, \alpha}$ will, however, no longer be cuboids in general.
 Also, the computation of $d\varphi$ is more delicate in general.
-In Example \ref{amsterdam} we compute $d\varphi$ for a non-generic monomial ideal for which the \emph{hull resolution}, introduced in \cite{BaS}, is minimal, and show that Theorem ~\ref{main} holds in this case.
-On the other hand, in Example \ref{motex} we consider an example where the hull resolution is not a minimal resolution and where Theorem ~\ref{main} fails to hold.
-However, for all examples we have considered Corollary ~\ref{foljd} does hold, which raises the question whether it is always true that
+In Example ~\ref{amsterdam} we compute $d\varphi$ for a non-generic monomial ideal for which the \emph{hull resolution}, introduced in \cite{BaS}, is minimal, and show that Theorem ~\ref{main} holds in this case.
+On the other hand, in Example ~\ref{motex} we consider a monomial ideal for which the hull resolution is not a minimal resolution and where Theorem ~\ref{main} fails to hold.